Recreational Events and Road/Lane Closures

 - Provide a map detailing the area to be closed.
 The map may be hand-drawn, but we prefer use of an online map program such as JaxGis or Google Maps

-- Petition demonstrating approval from at least 60% of residents/occupants within the closure area with a driveway/accessway fronting the street being closed.
+- Petition demonstrating approval from at least 60% of residents/occupants within the block to be closed.
 The petition must show:

 - Written/typed name of person responding